MasterCloudApps-Projects/REST-gRPC-GraphQL/docs/usage/schema_definition.md

 * [`Content-Length`][]: size in bytes of the body.
 * [`Content-Language`][]: describes the language intended for the audience.

-To choose the apropriate representation of the payload, the `Content-Type` entity header will be used.
+To choose the appropriate representation of the payload, the `Content-Type` entity header will be used.
 See the [IANA document on Media-Types][] to check a comprehensive list of Media Types approved by the IANA.
 For example, `text/plain` or `image/png`.
 An extensible format, like `application/xml` or `application/json` can be used as well.
 Even a binary representation as [Protobuf can be used in REST][Protobuf and REST].

 To describe JSON resources, several specifications can be used:
 * [JSON Schema][], using `application/schema+json`.